-After Night Shift got cancelled at Opera Ghent last November, film maker Julie Daems and her camera visited all participating collectives in their habitats.
+After Night Shift got cancelled at Opera Ghent in November 2021 film maker Julie Daems and her camera visited all participating collectives in their habitats.
 She opened up a dialogue on how their projects kept on living in the aftermath of the called-off event.

 Episode 1: Bebe Books’ Manifesto